 I know what you’re thinking: YUCK.

 Hearing that you have oral herpes can be pretty shocking at first, but before you go freaking out at your partner, you should know that 90% of all people have the herpes simplex virus 1.

 While you may have been incredibly frustrated to wake up and find a cold sore staring back at you in the mirror, it’s probably even more frustrating to know that, despite carrying the herpes virus, there are some people who will never have a cold sore during their lives.
 The virus will forever lay dormant and never cause any problems.

-Most people, however, will experience at least or two cold sores in their lifetime, most likely triggered by include stress, fatigue, a hormone imbalance, or environmental factors like extreme temperatures or getting too much sun.
+Most people, however, will experience at least or two cold sores in their lifetime.
+Outbreaks are most likely triggered by include stress, fatigue, a hormone imbalance, or environmental factors like extreme temperatures or getting too much sun.

 As you can see, these common cold sore triggers are fairly common occurrences, so there’s no reason to feel embarrassed if you do, in fact, develop a cold sore.

 I’ll cover everything you need to know about healing your cold sores fast—however, no cold sore remedy works completely within just 24 hours.
 You can shorten its duration greatly by catching a fever blister early, but there’s not a magic bullet to stop a cold sore.

 Disclosure:Ask the Dentist is supported by readers.
 If you use one of the links below and buy something, Ask the Dentist makes a little bit of money at no additional cost to you.
 I rigorously research, test, and use thousands of products every year, but recommend only a small fraction of these.
 I only promote products that I truly feel will be valuable to you in improving your oral health.